Observation of quasi-coherent density fluctuation in scrape-off layer enhancing boundary transport in high-betaN hybrid

 \section{Summary}

 To summarize, a quasi-coherent density fluctuation (QCF) has been observed in the SOL region of high-power, high-performance plasmas with ECH injection and near double-null divertor configuration on the DIII-D tokamak.
 The SOL QCF appears rapidly after the preceding ELM within 10 ms. This mode is correlated with substantially enhanced particle and heat fluxes (e.g., by a factor of 2--3) onto the divertor targets, indicating its potential effects on the SOL transport in high-$\beta_{\mathrm{N}}$ plasmas.
-The SOL QCF is correlated with higher SOL electron density and pressure gradients due to a shelf-like density profile across the separatrix.
-The QCF propagates in the ion diamagnetic drift direction $V_{\mathrm{ph}}\approx15\text{–20}$ km/s in the plasma frame and poloidal wavenumber $k_{\theta}\rho_{s}\approx0.2\text{–}0.35$.
+The SOL QCF is associated with higher SOL electron density and pressure gradients due to a shelf-like density profile across the separatrix.
+The QCF propagates in the ion diamagnetic drift direction $V_{\mathrm{ph}}\approx15\text{–20}$ km/s in the plasma frame and poloidal wavenumber $k_{\theta}\rho_{s}\approx0.2\text{–}0.4$.
 The SOL QCF propagates outward in the radial direction with small radial wavenumber $k_{r}\rho_{s}\approx0.03$, and the correlation length is about $1.5\text{–}2$ cm.
 This SOL QCF does not show clear dependence on the effective SOL collisionality $\Lambda_{\mathrm{eff}}^{\mathrm{SOL}}$.
 These properties differ from those of the blobs that are conventionally considered as the dominant SOL turbulence structures.

 A linear simulation has been performed using BOUT++ with a 5-field reduced model across the separatrix ($0.95<\psi_{n}<1.10$).
-The simulation results confirm that a density perturbation can be driven by the elevated SOL density and pressure gradients at the outer midplane bad curvature region.
+The simulation results confirm that a density perturbation can be driven by the elevated SOL pressure gradient at the outer midplane bad curvature region.
 The mode's propagation direction, peak location, and radial width are in agreement with the experimental observations.
-Results from profile scanning simulation also suggest that the linear growth rate of the SOL density perturbation increases as the density and pressure profiles are raised.

-In conclusion, the SOL QCF is likely an interchange-like instability driven by the SOL density and pressure gradients.
+In conclusion, the SOL QCF is likely an interchange-like instability driven by the SOL pressure gradients.
 It extends from the separatrix to the far SOL region, and leads to significantly enhanced particle and heat fluxes onto the divertor targets.
 The presence of the SOL QCF may challenge present boundary modeling of high-$\beta_{\mathrm{N}}$ hybrid plasmas, and calls for more detailed work to evaluate its impact on the SOL transport and plasma-material interactions.